-Student Right-to-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This webpage provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Minneapolis Community and Technical College (Minneapolis College).
+Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
+This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Minneapolis Community and Technical College (Minneapolis College).

 What do I need to know about these rates?

 These rates do not report on all students at Minneapolis Community and Technical College.
 The 492 first-time, full-time students in the study were 7 percent of all students enrolled at Minneapolis College in fall of 2018.

 Why don’t more Minneapolis Community and Technical College students graduate or transfer in 3 years?

 - Since Minneapolis College has an “open door” mission, many new students need to take “developmental” courses to improve their reading, writing or math skills before taking other college courses

 - Students who switch from full-time to part-time enrollment or “stop out” for one or more semesters are more likely to take more than 3 years to graduate

 - Some students take jobs before they graduate